Cosmiqo/docker-tinc-gateway/README.md

   docker build -t tinc-gateway .
   ```

-1. Generate the public/private key pair for the gateway node
+1. Generate 4096 bits RSA public/private key pair for the gateway node.
+The private key
+   will be written as tinc/rsa_key.priv and the public key will be appended to
+   tinc/hosts/gateway.

   ```
   docker run -v `pwd`/tinc:/etc/tinc tinc-gateway -K4096
   ```